tc39/proposal-esm-phase-imports/README.md

 module declarations, module expressions, deferred module imports, virtualization through loaders and new worker semantics.

-In order to develop these new proposals in a way that aligns with phased imports,Currently this phase is not yet specified for ECMAScript modules themselves, as we do not have a definition of this object yet for JavaScript.
+Currently these phases are not yet specified for ECMAScript modules themselves, , as we do not have a specifications of any of these objects yet for JavaScript.

-One of the driving specification constraints for these objects is also how they behave when transferred between agents and workers, which we would argue forms a critical design space for these features, which is why this proposal is seen as the most suitable "next step" in the larger layering efforts.
+One of the driving specification constraints for these objects is how they behave for workers and other agents, which we would argue forms a critical design constraint for these features.
+This is why this proposal's problem statement is seen as the most suitable "next step" in the larger module harmony layering efforts, with the phase object or objects specified here to support the layering of future proposals.

 ## Design Questions

 ### Module Instance v Module Source

-There is an outstanding design question as to whether this phase should be an instance or source phase for the module.
+There is the outstanding design question as to whether this phase should be the instance phase or the source phase for the module.

 The instance phase represents an entire graph of modules, while the source phase represents just a specific module source without its linking being defined.